EnricoPiacenza/Experimental_Robotics_Assignment2/README.md

 - robot: r2d2 is the robot which is moving and patrolling in the environment
 - waypoints: wp_control, wp1, wp2, wp3, wp4.

-At the initial state the robot starts at the inizial postion wp0.
-It also need to set how the different waypoints are connectd to each others.
+At the initial state the robot starts at the inizial postion wp_control.
+It also needs to specify how the waypoints are connected to one another.
 ```pddl
   (robot_at r2d2 wp_control)
   (connected wp_control wp1)